aclemens/dotfiles/README.md

 ## Packages

-The following packages are required to be installed on your system, regardless of the package that you install with `stow`.
+The following packages are required to be installed on your system, in order to use all the provided dotfiles.

 ```bash
 sudo pacman -Sy --needed yay